Objectives

 the lecture, exercise and laboratory sessions

-session in order to fully appreciate the solution offered by the
+order to fully appreciate the solution offered by the instructor.

 *Active attendance

-session are studied and understood with sufficient depth in order
+and understood with sufficient depth in order to be able to

-able to interact with the instructor and ask questions during the
+interact with the instructor and ask questions during the next

 lecture